The Clear Edge

 Week 5-8: Document, Template, Compress

-With 5 clients at 10 hours weekly, Nadia hit her first problem: the delivery time per client was 2 hours.
-Scaling to 10 clients would require 20 hours of delivery, leaving only 10 hours for sales.
+With 5 clients at 10 hours weekly, Nadia hit her first problem: the delivery time per client was 2 hours, and scaling to 10 clients would require 20 hours of delivery, leaving only 10 hours for sales.

 Unsustainable.

-She needed to compress delivery time without reducing quality.
-The constraint forced systemization that most founders avoid for months.
+She needed to compress delivery time without reducing quality, and the constraint forced systemization that most founders avoid for months.

 Week 5-6: Document Everything